 Research Involving Exercise

 The IRB has adopted a number of special procedures and guidelines pertaining to studies that involve physical activity, which at UNI are typically although not exclusively conducted in athletic training, exercise science, and/or kinesiology.
-A special consent template for exercise studies is also available to assist investigators in ensuring that all required information is included in consent documents for these types of studies.
+A special consent template (PDF) for exercise studies is also available to assist investigators in ensuring that all required information is included in consent documents for these types of studies.

 Training & Expertise of Researcher(s).
 The experience and training of the individuals who are conducting research with the specific subject group(s) must be clearly explained in the IRB application as well as in the informed consent form.
 Additionally, a person who is certified in CPR/ First Aid must be present for data collection at all times.